JamesSkemp/words/content/post/pepsi-ball-released-in-san-francisco3b-injures-20-kills-1.md

 +++
-title = "Pepsi Ball released in San Francisco; injures 20, kills 1" summary = "Obviously, a fake story, but with a hint of truth." draft = false comments = false date = "2007-08-13T18:25:00-05:00"
+title = "Pepsi Ball released in San Francisco; injures 20, kills 1" description = "Obviously, a fake story, but with a hint of truth." draft = false comments = false date = "2007-08-13T18:25:00-05:00"